-Tallahassee Criminal Defense & Personal Injury Attorney
+Tallahassee Criminal Attorney

 Joshua Zelman, the founder and principal attorney at Zelman Law, has over ten years experience in the practice of law.
 During that time, he has earned an AV rating from renowned legal publisher Martindale-Hubbell, reflecting achievement of the highest levels in legal ability, ethics and professionalism, as judged by his peers.
-He has also earned Superb 10.0 ratings in Tallahassee Criminal Defense, DUI and Personal Injury from the popular Avvo legal directory.
+He has also earned Superb 10.0 ratings in Tallahassee Criminal Defense and DUI from the popular Avvo legal directory.
 Joshua Zelman’s legal knowledge and ability, combined with his strong work ethic and commitment to excellence, ensures that Zelman Law delivers an extraordinarily high quality of representation to every client in every case.

 Q. What is the difference between a felony and a misdemeanor?

 A. Criminal offenses are classified as felonies or misdemeanors based upon the severity of punishments which can be inflicted on a convicted offender.
 A second degree misdemeanor is punishable by up to sixty days in the county jail and a fine of up to $500.
 A first degree misdemeanor is punishable by up to one year in jail and a $1,000 fine.
 Felonies are punishable by imprisonment in state prison for a year or more, or by death for capital offenses.
 There are three different degrees of felonies with different minimum and maximum terms of imprisonment, as well as capital felonies and life felonies.